Peter Bengtsen - investigative reporter

 The US Department of Labor, the US Department of Homeland Security, the UN’s labor agency ILO, the Global Slavery Index and other authorities on forced labour use his work.
 So do human rights lawyers, ESG investors, auditors and academics.

-In Denmark while working for the research centre Danwatch, he led investigations published in newspapers such as Berlingske, Jyllandsposten, Politiken and Børsen and broadcasted in national radio and television such as DR and TV2.
+In Denmark while working for the research centre Danwatch in 2010-13, he led investigations published in newspapers such as Berlingske, Jyllandsposten, Politiken and Børsen and broadcasted by national radio and television such as DR and TV2.

 Peter increasingly looks into supply chain due diligence in the global economy, besides pursuing his decade-long dedication to corporate ethics, human rights and labour issues.